VCDo/OneBigTwoSmallImagesCarousel/library/README.md

 - Built entirely with Jetpack Compose
 - Horizontally scrollable layout
+- Customizable base layout thru Modifier
-- Customizable image sizes, spacing, and corner radius
+- Customizable image padding and shape
 - Designed for any number of images (automatically batches them in the pattern: 1 large + 2 small)

 ## Installation